Closed strings in a class of pp-wave spacetimes and the memory effect: Closed string evolution and memory

 The emerging picture of the closed string before and after it experiences the pulse is as follows:

 $\bullet$ Before the pulse arrives the closed string shape is circular and its centre of mass is at $z=0$.
 The radius of the circle changes with $\tau$ (a pulsating string) and can even become zero at specific $\tau$ values.
-The $v$ coordinate has the same value as the $u$ coordinate for any $\tau$.
+The $v$ coordinate is chosen to have the same value as the $u$ coordinate, for any $\tau$.
 In fact $u=v$ as in Eqn.
-(32).
+(29).

-$\bullet$ After the pulse departs, the closed string is elliptical in shape and never becomes circular.
-If we include the behaviour of the $v$ coordinate, we can see from (29) or (31) that for fixed $\tau$, $v$ has different values at different $\sigma$.
-In fact, at fixed $\tau$, one can replace the spacetime coordinate $v$ with the worldsheet coordinate $\sigma$, for the given embedding.
+$\bullet$ After the pulse departs, the closed string profile in the $xy$ plane (at a fixed $\tau$ value) is elliptical in shape and never becomes circular.
+If we include the behaviour of the $v$ coordinate, we can see from (32) or (34) that for fixed $\tau$, $v$ has different values at different $\sigma$.
+In fact, at fixed $\tau$, one can relate the spacetime coordinate $v$ with the worldsheet coordinate $\sigma$, for the given embedding.
 The shape of the string can degenerate to a line (along $x$ or $y$) at specific $\tau$ values.
-The centre of mass ($z'= \frac{1}{\sqrt{2}} (u'-v')$ value) is now purely oscillatory with different amplitudes at different $\tau$ (construct $z'$ from (34), (35)) -- it does not have any linear in $\tau$ motion as long as we are in a properly chosen frame.
+The centre of mass ($z'= \frac{1}{\sqrt{2}} (u'-v')$ value) is now purely oscillatory with different amplitudes at different $\tau$ (construct $z'$ from (37), (38)) -- it does not have any linear in $\tau$ motion as long as we are in a properly chosen frame.
 Note that prior to the arrival of the pulse, the centre of mass was at $z=0$ (see Eqn.
-(32)).
+(29)).
+The string profiles in $xyz'$ space at chosen values of $\tau$ are shown in Figure 4.
+One can see that before the pulse arrives, the string is confined to the $z=0$ plane, though later, it spreads out.

 There are changes in the geometry of the worldsheet caused by the pulse.
 We will discuss these aspects briefly in the penultimate section of this article.